Deep Unfolding with Approximated Computations for Rapid Optimization: Case Study 1: Hybrid Beamforming

 \subsection{Iterative Optimizer}

-Problem \eqref{eqn:main problem} is a constrained maximization, which can be tackled using \ac{pga} with alternating optimization~\cite{lavi2023learn}.
-In this method, each iteration first optimizes $\myMat{W}_a$ while keeping $\{\myMat{W}_{d,b}\}$ fixed, then repeats this process for every $\myMat{W}_{d,b}$.
-Each matrix update is followed by a projection to ensure that $\myMat{W}_a \in \mySet{A}$ and the power constraint in \eqref{eqn:Power} is satisfied.
+The constrained maximization problem \eqref{eqn:main problem} can be addressed, among other techniques, using \ac{pga} combined with alternating optimization~\cite{lavi2023learn}.
+In this framework, each iteration alternates between optimizing the analog precoder $\mathbf{W}_a$ with fixed $\{\mathbf{W}_{d,b}\}$, and subsequently updating the digital precoders while $\mathbf{W}_a$ remains constant.
+Each update is followed by a projection step to ensure that $\mathbf{W}_a \in \mathcal{A}$ and the power constraint in \eqref{eqn:Power} are satisfied.

-Specifically, the $k$th iteration updates $\myMat{W}_a$ via
+Specifically, the $k$-th iteration updates $\mathbf{W}_a$ via

 The hyperparameters $\HypParam_k = [\mu_a^{(k)},\{\mu_{d,b}^{(k)}\}]$ are scalar positive step-sizes, while $\Pi_{\mySet{A}}$ and $\Pi_{\mySet{P}}$ are projection operators asserting that $\myMat{W}_a \in \mySet{A}$ and \eqref{eqn:Power} respectively hold.
 As shown in \cite{lavi2023learn}, by defining $\tilde{\myMat{H}}_b \triangleq \sqrt{\frac{1}{N \sigma^2}}\myMat{H}_b$ and $\myMat{G}_b(\myMat{W}_a,\myMat{W}_{d,b}, \myMat{H}_b) \triangleq (\myMat{I}_N + \tilde{\myMat{H}}_b\myMat{W}_a\myMat{W}_{d,b} \myMat{W}_{d,b}^{H}\myMat{W}_a^H \tilde{\myMat{H}}_b^H)$, the rate gradients are given by